Step-by-Step Guide:How to Configure External Sharing

 11.Click Add to assign a Taskfeed license.

-*Note: this counts as one full and chargeable Taskfeed License in Production environments.
+*Note: this counts as one full Taskfeed License in Production and Sandbox environments.
+One (1) extra license for External Sharing is automatically included with Launch, Growth and Enterprise plans.

 Step 3: Assign the “Site Guest User” a Taskfeed Read-Only Permission Set